Mauricio-Sotela/Mauricio-Sotela/README.md

 ### Hi there 👋
-#### Hello!
-I am Mauricio Sotela Prendergast, I'm a  Web Developer student in  DCI Berlin,Germany.
+##### Hello!
+I am Mauricio Sotela Prendergast, I'm a  Web Developer student in  DCI Berlin,Germany.I'm  passionate about making websites using different kind of technologies.
+Some technologies I enjoy working with include React JS, Redux JS,Express Js.
+I enjoy working in teams because is the better way to share and recive knowledge.